secretstartups/handbook/key-review/index.html.md

 honor](/handbook/communication/#first-post-is-a-badge-of-honor).

 ### Group Conversations and Key Review Metrics
-Function DRIs are expected to use their function's Key Review deck and recordings for their scheduled [Group Conversations](/handbook/group-conversations/).
+Function DRIs are expected to use and share their function's Key Review deck, meeting notes and any recordings for their scheduled [Group Conversations](/handbook/group-conversations/).
 Group Conversations should follow Key Reviews, please see the [Group Conversation schedule](/handbook/group-conversations/#schedule--dri).
 The goal for these meetings are to discuss what is important and the decks should be the same.
 You can add additional slides to the Key Review to give more context, not all slides have to relate to KPIs and OKRs.
 The difference between the two meetings is the audience, the GCs are for a wider audience of the entire company.

 ### Recordings

 To view a recording of a Key Review, visit the playlist on YouTube Unfiltered titled [Key Reviews](https://www.youtube.com/playlist?list=PL05JrBw4t0KrlBfo0IBmV0BwJcPN59swi).
 If you are unable to view a video, please ensure you are logged in as [GitLab Unfiltered](/handbook/marketing/marketing-operations/youtube/#unable-to-view-a-video-on-youtube).

-Key Review recording links should be shared in the #key-meetings Slack channel by the functional department EBA within 24 hours of a Key Review being completed.
+Key Review recording links should be shared in the #key-review Slack channel by the functional department EBA within 24 hours of a Key Review being completed.

 ### Automated KPI Slides